streamnative/pulsar-hub/offloaders/aws-s3/2.5.1/aws-s3.md

     ./bin/pulsar-perf produce -r 1000 -s 2048 test-topic
     ```

-4. The offloading operation starts after a ledge rollover is triggered.
-To ensure offload data successfully, it is recommended that you wait until several ledge rollovers are triggered.
+4. The offloading operation starts after a ledger rollover is triggered.
+To ensure offload data successfully, it is recommended that you wait until several ledger rollovers are triggered.
 In this case, you might need to wait for a second.
-You can check the ledge status using pulsar-admin.
+You can check the ledger status using pulsar-admin.

     ```
     ./bin/pulsar-admin topics stats-internal test-topic